kundana4588-max/smart-comment-moderation-ai/design.md

 ## 8. Future Enhancements
 - Voice-to-text moderation
-- Real-time emoji sentiment detection
-- User reputation scoring
 - Community feedback loop to retrain models
+- Extension to all regional languages
+- Integration with multiple social media platforms, messaging and communiting platforms